High School Division Application

 Entry deadline: October 6, 2023

 Submit the online preliminary round application form between September 13 and October 6, 2023.
 You will need to have the endorsement form filled out by your instructor and the Parent/Guardian consent form filled out by your parent or legal guardian (if you are under 18 years old ), and have a video completed before you can submit the application.
-Please visit Video Guidelines under the Preliminary Round section for video instructions.
+Please see Video Submission Guidelines and Requirements for the theme and the length of the video.

 Notification of the result: October 10, 2023